 - You do not have access to a TV but you do have access to a device with internet.

-- You are in a country where government censorship doesn’t allow you to visit websites where you can stream the Champions League.
+- You are in a country where government censorship doesn’t allow you to visit websites where you can stream Champions League games.

-For whatever reason, you might not have easy access to a live stream of the Champions League.
-A VPN can help you get access to these matches.
-We will explain how this works so you can enjoy your favorite matches!
+For whatever reason you may not have easy access to a live stream of the Champions League, a VPN can help you get access to these matches.
+We will explain how this works so you can enjoy your favorite UEFA Champions League matches!

 Watching the Champions League with a VPN

 All the issues mentioned above are caused by geographical restrictions.
 This means that you cannot access certain content because of your location.
-For more information on geographic restriction and what services can still be reached through a VPN, take a look at our unblocking category.
+For more information on geographic restrictions and what services can still be reached through a VPN, take a look at our unblocking section.
 The rights to broadcast the UEFA Champions League are bought by different channels in Europe (and some outside of Europe).
 These channels can generally only broadcast matches in their own country.
 This means you can often only watch a match on a specific channel if you are located in the country in which this channel is based.

-If you stream online, the websites of the (sports) channels will check your location using your IP address.
+When you are streaming online, the websites of the (sports) channels will check your location using your IP address.
 This way, they are able to “block” you from accessing specific content or the website as a whole.
-With a VPN, you connect to a server in a different country and you take on the IP address of that server.
+With a VPN, you can connect to a server located in a different country and you take on the IP address of that server.
 This way it will seem like you are accessing the internet from that particular country.
 The streaming websites will give you access to the content they air in that country.
-You can now watch the UEFA Champions League live, anywhere you are, provided you have a fast-enough internet connection and are connected to a reasonably fast VPN-server (more on this later).
+You can now watch the UEFA Champions League live, wherever you are, provided you have a fast-enough internet connection and are connected to a reasonably fast VPN-server (more on this later).

 You can change your IP address with the help of a VPN, which causes websites to think you are in a different country.
 But bypassing geographical restrictions is not all a VPN can do for you.

-With a VPN all your online traffic is encrypted, making it near impossible for your ISP, online trackers, hackers, government agencies or any others to find out what you do online.
+When connected to a VPN, all of your online traffic is encrypted, making it much more difficult for your ISP, online trackers, hackers, government agencies or any other parties to find out what you do online.
 Not even the VPN provider will be able to see what you look for on the internet if they keep a no-logs policy and stick to it.
 As such, by hiding your true IP address and encrypting your traffic, you are making your online activities more private.

-The Best VPN Provider to Watch the Champions League
+The best VPN providers to watch the Champions League

-To be able to watch the UEFA Champions League online you need to find a good VPN provider with servers in the right country or countries, i.e. the countries in which the streaming service(s) are accessible.
-If you already have a subscription with a sports channel in one of the participating countries, you need to make sure your VPN provider has servers in that specific country.
+To be able to watch the UEFA Champions League online, you need to find a good VPN provider with servers in the right country or countries, i.e. the countries in which the streaming service(s) are accessible.
+If you already have a subscription with a sports channel (with a dedicated stream) in a specific country, you need to make sure your VPN provider has servers in that specific country.

 ExpressVPN for Champions League